-In contrast to RFAs, fishing cooperatives (Option 3) may or may not be geographically based.
+Fishing cooperatives (Alternative 3) would be comprised of groups of charter vessel owners or operators, and may or may not be geographically based.
 That is, members may organize themselves around some shared characteristic other than a shared geographical region (e.g., charter vessels with large vessel capacities that are not headboats).
 The allocation of red snapper quota among different cooperatives, which are self-organizing groups with varied numbers of members, may be difficult depending on the vessel characteristics within and among each cooperative.
-It could be possible to combine the use of PFQs, IFQs, or fish tags within a cooperative.
-For example, following the establishment of an IFQ program and the apportionment of red snapper quota, IFQ holders could easily pool their allocations and form a cooperative (Anderson and Holliday 2007).